saleor/saleor-docs/docs/api-process/check-out.md

 Below is a description of a checkout process.
 We assume that at this stage you have already completed the steps included in the Getting Started section of this chapter and you are familiar with basic setup of Saleor GraphQL API.

+The below process flow describes the basic checkout process in Saleor.
+There are also additional steps that may occur along the way.
+However, the purpose of this instruction is to deliver a base reference for the user to work with.

 The code snippets included in this section may be run in ![Playground](api/playground.md) or your preferred HTTP client.

+### Empty checkout

-Checkout process in Saleor may run through several process flow scenarios, depending on such factors like, for example, if the user is logged in or not at the moment of adding items to the cars.
+The checkout process in Saleor may run through several scenarios, depending on such factors like, for example, if the user is logged in or not, at the moment of adding items to the cart.

-Saleor does not create an ‘empty checkout’ when a user is not logged in but adds items to the cart.
-In these situations the cart is not saved anywhere on the server but on the browser level.
+Saleor does not create an ‘empty checkout’ when a not-logged-in user is adding items to the cart.
+In such instances, the current cart is only saved on the browser level.
+It is not saved anywhere on the server.

-The actual checkout process is started after the user clicks check out in their cart.
-If the user is already logged in - the process in commenced.
+The actual checkout process is started after the user clicks _check out_ in their cart.
+If the user is already logged in - the process is commenced.
 If not, the user is prompted to log into their account.

-## Step #1 - mutation: `CHECKOUT CREATE`
+## Step #1 Create checkout

-To create a checkout object in the database, execute the following mutation: checkout create.
+To create a checkout object in the database, the `CHECKOUT CREATE` mutation is executed.

 This mutation takes the following input: